 Designing with the way users work in mind improves both performance and effectiveness, generating real value for the organization.
 Efficiency can be quantified using by measuring task success, which incorporates a broad scope of metrics for assessing users’ actions, e.g., how well the task is completed, the time required, amount of errors incurred.

-Another important reason to include UX in a legacy system modernization is to improve the system accessibility.
-Building accessibility into the experience enables people with certain disability to perceive, understand, navigate, and interact with a system or app.
+Another important reason to include a UX update in a legacy system modernization is to improve the system accessibility.
+Building accessibility into the experience enables people with certain disabilities to perceive, understand, navigate, and interact with a system or app.
 This means that we need to design for a diverse set of users that are going to interact with the system.
-Is important to include people who are blind, color blind, or have low vision, also those who are deaf, people with mobility impairments or people with cognitive disabilities.
+It is important to include people who are blind, color blind, or have low vision, also those who are deaf, people with mobility impairments, and cognitive disabilities.

 Usability is the degree of ease with which systems and applications can be used to achieve required goals with effectiveness.
 Companies and organizations need to realize the enormous value of how a modernized user experience improves productivity and positively impacts business goals.

-Often, we work with clients who are not familiar at all with UX.
+Often, our consultants work with clients who are not familiar at all with UX.
 Because UX is such an essential part of any system modernization, it is very important to explain the value of UX to all stakeholders, to outline best practices and typical deliverables, and, most importantly, to make the client and team feel involved in the process.
-Inviting stakeholders to participate in the design activities, exchanging ideas and soliciting feedback generates a collaborative mood that is beneficial for everyone.
+Inviting stakeholders to participate in the design activities, exchanging ideas, and soliciting feedback generate a collaborative mood that is beneficial for everyone.
 It is important to find solutions together.

 2. Take the lean road to a modern UX